wp-plugins/dropbox-backup/readme.txt

 Duplicating is a very complex process.
 We will explain the website duplicate in the next our explanations about "duplicate website".

+= Is it possible to make an Incremental Backup with Dropbox Backup & Restore plugin? =

 == Changelog ==